mroderick/PubSubJS/README.md

 ### Immediate Exceptions for stack traces in developer tools

-As of version 1.3.2, you can force immediate exceptions (instead of delayed execeptions), which has the benefit of maintaining the stack trace when viewed in dev tools.
+As of version 1.3.2, you can force immediate exceptions (instead of delayed exceptions), which has the benefit of maintaining the stack trace when viewed in dev tools.

 This should be considered a development only option, as PubSubJS was designed to try to deliver your topics to all subscribers, even when some fail.